I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 RB: It’s brilliant.
 It’s subversive.
 It’s one of those books where the plot really, really doesn’t matter.
 It’s all about those two characters, these two guys.
 And those two characters are so unbelievably compelling that they could be doing anything and you would be quite happy to read about it.
 So Miami Blues is a really odd commercial hit, but you can kind of see how it spawned this wave of off-beat Floridian crime writers, just with its newness.
 Other than Willeford, I don’t think there were that many at the time.

-EI: His followers ran with this idea that it’s so interesting that a dumb thief that goes in to rob jewels and someone shoots off his hand: this garish sort of violence with these dumb-asses, you know what I mean?
+EI: His followers ran with this idea that it’s so interesting and shocking that a dumb thief that goes in to rob jewels and someone shoots off his hand: this garish sort of violence with these dumb-asses, you know what I mean?
 That was sort of a dubious gift from Mr. Willeford.
-Because the interpretation is “rock and roll violence,” but that wasn’t where he was coming from.
+Because the later interpretation was “rock and roll violence,” but that wasn’t where he was coming from.

 I want to read this quote from The Shark-Infested Custard: